Adaptive Game Pieces

 • Manual dexterity limitations

-• Limited 3-prong grasp
+• Limited 3-prong grasp to pick up game pieces

 *Please note, game pieces with a wider base, such as Checkers pieces, will be more stable while playing.
 Game pieces from games such as Candyland will be more prone to tip when touched.
 Keep in mind when selecting a game to adapt.